Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-The instant Jayesh came out of his mother, his first words were, "Which one of you motherfuckers is Julius Caesar?"
-The senators took the rap for him.
+Someone once told Jayesh his hair looked good.
+He roundhouse kicked him in the face and told him that he made the hair look good.

-Updated on: [19/8/2025]
+Updated on: [20/8/2025]
 <!-- #jokeEnd -->